Eleven-Estudio/astro-boilerplate/README.md

 </p>

 <h1 align="center">
-  🚀 Astro template with tailwindcss (by Eleven)
+  🚀 Astro template with React and Tailwindcss (by Eleven)
 </h1>

 <p align="center">
-  Template for creating websites with Astro with Tailwindcss following best practices: Continuos Integrations and linting
+  Template for creating websites with Astro with React and Tailwindcss following best practices: Continuos Integrations and linting
 </p>

 # ⚡️ **Using this Astro template**